 Traditional and Rustic Designs

 For homes with more traditional or rustic decor, media walls can incorporate natural materials like reclaimed wood, stone, or brick.
 Built-in bookcases, decorative moulding, and warm colour palettes help integrate modern technology with classic design sensibilities.
 These approaches often feature the television as just one element within a larger wall composition that includes display areas for books, artwork, and personal collections.
+Thoughtfully chosen pieces, such as brown art, can further enhance the warmth of the space while tying together the natural textures and tones used throughout the design.

 Traditional media walls might incorporate elements like fireplace surrounds, creating a cosy gathering point that serves multiple functions.
 The key is ensuring that modern electronic components blend harmoniously with timeless design elements rather than creating jarring contrasts.